SRM19/TariffCompare/README.md

 Annual cost is calculated as sum of Base cost and Consumption cost

-Consumption cost is calculated depending upon the type of tariff product
+Consumption cost is calculated based on the calculation model of tariff product

 Application accepts consumption value and returns the tariff products in ascending order